Proofs of Proof-of-Stake with Sublinear Complexity: The

 Regrettably, the strawman protocol is $\mathcal{O}(|\chain|)$ and not succinct: To identify the lastest sync committee, the verifier has to download each sync committee since the genesis block.
 In the rest of this paper, we will improve this protocol to make it succinct.

-\myparagraph{The \optclient (\expOLClegend).} To reduce the communication complexity of the verifier, the PoPoS protocol can further utilize the existential honesty assumption.
+\myparagraph{The \optclient (\expOLClegend).} We now reduce the communication complexity of the verifier.
 In this version of the protocol, instead of sharing the sync committees $S^0 \ldots S^{N-2}$ and the associated handover proofs, each honest prover $P$ sends a sequence of \emph{hashes} $h^1 \ldots h^{N-1}$ corresponding to the sync committees $S^0 \ldots S^{N-1}$.
 Subsequently, to prove the correctness of the state commitment, the prover $P$ reveals the latest sync committee $S^{N-1}$ assigned to epoch $N-1$ and the signatures by its members on the commitment.
 Upon receiving the committee $S^{N-1}$, the verifier checks if the hash of $S^{N-1}$ matches $h^{N-1}$, and validates the signatures on the commitment.

 Unfortunately, an adversarial prover $P^*$ can claim an incorrect committee $S^{*,N-1}$, whose hash $h^{*,N-1}$ disagrees with $h^{N-1}$ returned by $P$.
 This implies a disagreement between the two hash sequences received from $P$ and $P^*$.
 The verifier can exploit this discrepancy to identify the truthful party that returned the correct committee.
 Towards this goal, the verifier iterates over the two hash sequences, and finds the \emph{first point of disagreement}.
 Let $j$ be the index of this point such that $h^j \neq h^{*,j}$ and $h^{i} = h^{*,i}$ for all $i < j$.
 The verifier then requests $P$ to reveal the committees $S^j$ and $S^{j-1}$ at the preimage of $h^j$ and $h^{j-1}$, and to supply a handover proof $\Sigma^{j}$ for $S^{j-1}$ and $S^{j}$.
 He also requests $P^*$ to reveal the committees $S^{*,j}$ and $S^{*,j-1}$ at the preimage of $h^{*,j}$ and $h^{*,j-1}$, and to supply a handover proof $\Sigma^{*,j}$ for $S^{*,j-1}$ to $S^{*,j}$.
 As $h^{j-1} = h^{*,j-1}$ by definition, the verifier is convinced that the committees $S^{j-1}$ and $S^{*,j-1}$ revealed by $P$ and $P^*$ are the same.